Author: Oscar Herrera

 Using your home equity can be a powerful move if you want to invest in real estate—without giving up your killer interest rate.

-If you’re ready to find out how much equity you can use, or want help finding investment deals, InvestorHQ is here to help.
+If you’re ready to find out how much equity you can use, or want help finding investment deals, contact us to help you.

 • 4 Real Estate Loans for Business Owners (That Don’t Require Tax Returns or Income Docs)